kennyshittu/Rave/README.md

 ## Installation

-Rave can be added to your project manually by adding (dragging) the raveModule folder into your project root directory.
+To import Rave into your Android studio project, proceed as follows:

+    1. Download project from github
+    2. Unzip the downloaded file (a directory Rave master will be created)
+    3. Click File > New > Import Module.
+    4. In the Source directory box, Navigate to Rave master directory created earlier
+    5. Select the `raveModule` folder
+    6. Click Finish.
+Once the module is imported, it appears in the Project window on the left.
-Then add `compile project(":raveModule")` to your dependencies in build.gradle at app level.
+    7. add `compile project(":raveModule")` to your dependencies in build.gradle at app level.
+    8. Finally, clean and rebuild project.

 We hope to make rave available on Maven repo and Jcenter soon.